Let’s start with 2 facts about massage therapists:

 - Most massage therapists I know would love to be seen as health care providers, rather than a luxury service.
 Massage can help treat pain and a number of other ailments yet the massage community still struggles with this gray area between health care and personal luxury services.

-There has been some great discussion in the massage blogosphere about tips vs no tips and it sparked an idea in my head.
+There has been some great discussion in the massage community about tips vs no tips and it sparked an idea in my head.
 How about exchanging tips for referrals?

 Try this in your massage office: